 _sip._udp.inside-out.xyz.
 86400 IN SRV 1 5 5060 sip2.inside-out.xyz.

-This example tells that sip server is the first one to try, if sip server goes down (stop answering) the sip2 server will take its place.
+This example tells that the sip server is the first one to try, if the sip server goes down (stop answering) the sip2 server will take its place.
 Then an SRV record has the information where to look for the desired service.

-Firs think you need to know is that this approach relies its success on the endpoint end.
+The first thing you need to know is that this approach relies its success on the endpoint end.
 This means it is the responsibility of the clients to do the proper failover.
 Servers will only need to take care of sharing information.

 Where the SRV DNS Records from a Static DNS server are not enough?